Skip to main content

 What Sets Us Apart

-International awareness and cross-cultural understanding are critical to TCU’s mission.
+Global Emphasis International awareness and cross-cultural understanding are critical to TCU’s mission.
 Our faculty members are committed to empowering students to broaden their perspectives while addressing the world’s problems.
 TCU’s international programs inspire, enlighten and prepare Horned Frogs to make positive change for the greater good.

 Career Prospects

-Many of our graduates go on to work in environmental firms, oil and gas companies, consulting firms, schools, and government agencies.
+Many of our graduates go on to work in environmental firms, oil and gas companies, consulting firms, schools and government agencies.
 Others have earned advanced degrees in geology at universities such as Duke, MIT and Colorado School of Mines.

 Employment of geoscientists, according to the Bureau of Labor Statistics, is projected to grow 14 percent from 2016 to 2026, faster than the average for all occupations.
 The need for energy, environmental protection and responsible land and resource management is projected to spur demand for geoscientists in the future.